Adding users

 - Tick Enable internal messages to activate that user group as recipient of internal messages.

+- Go to the Email account tab to assign one or more addresses for receiving and sending emails.
 Email account tab to assign one or more addresses for receiving and sending emails.

 - Go to the